Welcome to the 6th International Developmental Pediatrics Association (IDPA) Congress 2025

 Dr. Pacifico is a developmental and behavioral pediatrician.
 She is a Full professor in the College of Medicine, De La Salle Medical Health Sciences Institute, a consultant/clinician and Chair for Hospital Services of the Department of Pediatrics in the De La Salle University Medical Center in Cavite, Philippines.
 Also active in training and mentoring fellows at the Brother Miguel Febres Cordero Neurodevelopmental Center, she continues to involve herself in research and advocacies in the promotion of child development and behavior in Filipino children, collaborating with local government units in various community programs involving children and adolescents with special needs.

 Dr. Pacifico is a Founding Fellow of the Philippine Society for Developmental and Behavioral Pediatrics and served as president of the society in 2017 and 2018.
-She is also a Fellow of the Philippine Pediatric Association and a member of the International Developmental Pediatric Association (IDPA) Secretarial Board.
+She is also a Fellow of the Philippine Pediatric Association and an executive board member of the International Developmental Pediatric Association (IDPA).

 Turkey